Nerbyk/Telegram-Bot-Exam-Papers-Sender-v2.0/README.md

     - KISS
     - DRY
     - GoF Design Patterns
+## Services
+- Notification for admin/moderator who inspects the request if user data (link/name+surname) matches with already accepted request.
+Generating telegra.ph article with matched request.
+- Observer for number of uninspected requests
+- Notification after bot restart
+- Sidekiq implementation to clean each week DB from empty rows
 ## User Panel
 - Fill out a kind of a form/request to get specific documents.
 Form items:
     - Name Surname